-SPD will reimburse for services provided to individuals residing in a Residential Care Facility or an Adult Foster Home according to the following:
+The Department reimburses for services provided to individuals residing in a residential care facility or an adult foster home according to the following:

 (2) SERVICE RATES.
-Service rates are based on the individual's level of impairment and assessed need for services as documented on the SPD CA/PS.
-Service eligibility levels are assigned based on the degree of assistance an individual requires with activities of daily living and certain procedures that must be performed by the provider.
+Service rates are based on an individual's level of impairment and assessed need for services as documented in CA/PS.
+Service eligibility levels are assigned based on the degree of assistance an individual requires with activities of daily living and certain procedures that must be performed by a provider.

-(a) A base rate will be paid for all individuals in accordance with the rate schedule.
+(a) A base rate is paid for all individuals in accordance with the rate schedule.

-(b) Additional add-on payments will be made for individuals whose assessed needs meet add-on criteria.
-Add-on payments will be paid in accordance with the rate schedule.
+(b) Additional add-on payments are made for individuals whose assessed needs meet add-on criteria.
+Add-on payments are paid in accordance with the rate schedule.

-(A) If an individual is eligible for one add-on payment, an add-on payment will be made in addition to the base payment.
+(A) If an individual is eligible for one add-on payment, an add-on payment is made in addition to the base payment.

-(B) If an individual is eligible for two add-on payments, a total of two add-on payments will be made in addition to the base payment.
+(B) If an individual is eligible for two add-on payments, a total of two add-on payments are made in addition to the base payment.

-(C) If an individual is eligible for three add-on payments, a total of three add-on payments will be made in addition to the base payment.
+(C) If an individual is eligible for three add-on payments, a total of three add-on payments are made in addition to the base payment.

-(c) Eligibility for add-on payments is made based on individual needs as documented on the SPD CA/PS.
+(c) Eligibility for add-on payments is made based on individual needs as documented in CA/PS.
 An individual is eligible for an add-on payment if:

 (A) The individual is full assist in mobility or eating or elimination;

-(B) The individual demonstrates behaviors that pose a risk to the individual or to others and the provider must consistently intervene to supervise or redirect; or
+(B) The individual demonstrates behavior that pose a risk to the individual or to others and the provider must consistently intervene to supervise or redirect; or

-(C) The individual's medical treatments, as selected and documented on the SPD CA/PS, require daily observation and monitoring with oversight by a licensed healthcare professional, no less than quarterly, and the facility has trained staff to provide such service and does provide the service.
+(C) The individual's medical treatments, as selected and documented in CA/PS, require daily observation and monitoring with oversight by a licensed healthcare professional, no less than quarterly, and the facility has trained staff to provide such service and does provide the service.

 (3) PAYMENT RESPONSIBILITIES.

-(a) Individuals are entitled to retain a personal allowance plus any income disregards pursuant to OAR 461-160-0620.
+(a) An individual is entitled to retain a personal allowance plus any income disregards pursuant to OAR 461-160-0620.

-(b) Individuals are responsible for payment of the room and board amount pursuant to OAR 461-155-0270.
+(b) An individual is responsible for payment of the room and board amount pursuant to OAR 461-155-0270.

-(c) Individuals shall contribute any income in excess of the personal allowance, income disregards and room and board payments to the provider toward the service payment pursuant to OAR 461-160-0610 and 461-160-0620.
+(c) An individual must contribute any income in excess of the personal allowance, income disregards, and room and board payments to the provider toward the service payment pursuant to OAR 461-160-0610 and 461-160-0620.

-(d) SPD shall issue payment to the provider for the difference between the service payment and the available income of the individual.
+(d) The Department issues payment to the provider for the difference between the service payment and the available income of the individual.

-(4) The provider may not charge the individual, or a relative or representative of the individual, for items included in the room and board or service payments for any items for which SPD makes payment.
+(4) The provider may not charge the individual, or a relative or representative of the individual, for items included in the room and board or service payments for any items for which the Department makes payment.

-(5) SPD is not responsible for damages to the provider's home, facility or property, or obligations entered into with the individual.
+(5) The Department is not responsible for damages to the provider's home, facility or property, or obligations entered into with the individual.